 The book focuses on:

-The book explores how fast-growing cities in Asia can achieve their economic potential and create a liveable and resilient environment.
+The book examines how rapidly growing cities in Asia can unlock their economic potential and foster a liveable and resilient environment.

 However, to realize these possibilities, Asian cities must overcome major obstacles such as poor planning, lack of affordable housing, pollution, inequalities, climate vulnerabilities, and inadequate urban infrastructure, decreasing urban communities’ quality of life and economic opportunities.
-The book unveils these challenges and presents solutions that focus on these five priorities.
+The book addresses these challenges and presents solutions that prioritise these five key areas.

 “Asia’s future is urban.
 More than half of the 4 billion residents of developing Asia lived in urban areas in 2019.
-About 1 billion may join them in the next 30 years, pushing the regional urbanization rate above 64% by 2050.
-The region has some of the largest and densest cities in the world.
-Seventeen of the 33 global megacities with more than 10 million population are in Asia.
-Developing Asia has outpaced the rest of the world not only in absolute growth in urban population but also by growth rate.”
+About 1 billion may join them in the next 30 years, pushing the regional urbanisation rate above 64% by 2050.
+The region is home to some of the largest and most densely populated cities in the world.
+Seventeen of the 33 global megacities with a population exceeding 10 million are located in Asia.
+Developing Asia has outpaced the rest of the world not only in absolute growth in urban population but also in growth rate.”

 What Global leaders have to say about this book

-Maimunah Modh Sharif Under-Secretary-General and Executive Director, United Nations Human Settlements Programme (UN-Habitat), “Creating Livable Asian Cities addresses various urban development challenges and offers in-depth analysis and rich insights on urban livability in Asia from an urban economics perspective.”
+Maimunah Modh Sharif, Under-Secretary-General and Executive Director of the United Nations Human Settlements Programme (UN-Habitat), “Creating Livable Asian Cities” addresses various urban development challenges and offers in-depth analysis and rich insights on urban livability in Asia from an urban economics perspective.

-Yumiko Noda Chair and Representative Director, Veolia Japan, “People move to cities with hopes and dreams.
+Yumiko Noda, Chair and Representative Director, Veolia Japan, “People move to cities with hopes and dreams.
 They go there in pursuit of a better life and new opportunities.
-Cities must be able to respond to their expectations.
-However, rapid urbanization in Asia often entails severe environmental, economic, and social consequences that undermine peoples’ quality of life.
+Cities must be able to meet their residents’ expectations.
+However, rapid urbanisation in Asia often entails severe environmental, economic, and social consequences that undermine the quality of life for people.
 This book offers profound insights and practical guidance that will help Asian cities address a wide range of urban challenges and transform into truly livable, sustainable, and resilient cities.”

 To read the entire ADB report, click the link below: